Prince Wolf: The Little White Dog

 In another Danish tale collected by Svend Grundtvig, Den lille hvide hund ("The Little White Dog"), a merchant looks for red ribbons as a present for his daughter, but finds none anywhere, until a little white dog offers some to him, in exchange for the first thing that greets the man upon his return.
 To his shock, it is his own daughter, who must now go with the little white dog.
 The girl and the white dog live as husband and wife, him becoming a man at night and remaining a dog during day, on the condition that she must never light any source of light in their castle.
 She gives birth to three sons.
 She knows a man comes at night to the bridal bed and, disobeying his orders, lights a candle to see him.
 Three drops of wax fall on his shirt and he awakes.
 The husband says they must separate and she can only look at their children, not play with them.
 She finds her sons and plays with them, once again disobeying her husband.
 He appears and tells her to seek employment with the old witch.
 After some time, the witch tells her she is making preparations for her wedding, and orders her to get some fiddlers in a box, by going to hell and asking her sister for the box.
 The white dog appears to his wife and instructs her: she must tie a loose log on a bridge; place a gate back on its two hinges; turn over an empty barrel for a dog, enter the witch's sister's house and refuse any drink and food.
 The girl gets the box from the witch, and flees from the same path she made, the witch's sister commanding her servants to stop her, but they stay their hand for the girl's kind actions.
-At a distance, the girl becomes curious opens it, letting the fiddlers escape to a nearby tree.
+At a distance, the girl becomes curious and opens it, letting the fiddlers escape to a nearby tree.
 The dog prince appears to her and helps her get everyone back inside the box.
 Next, the girl is made to wash woollen blankets, then the wax spots on her husband's shirt.
 Seeing that the woman fulfilled all her tasks, the witch explodes and the dog prince appears with their children.
 The tale was republished in 1970 with its classification: AT 425B.
 The tale was translated into English as The White Dog and published by Ruth Bryan Owen in 1939, albeit removing the part about the heroine's children.